Periodicities in a multiply connected geometry from quenched dynamics: Abstract

 \section{Abstract}

-Multiply connected geometry plays an important role in physics, such as the Aharonov-Bohm effect and the Little-Parks effect.
-We statistically realize the Little-Parks periodicities by simulating the dynamics of U(1) symmetry breaking in a ring-shaped superconducting system from gauge-gravity duality.
-According to the Kibble-Zurek mechanism, quenching the system across the critical point to symmetry-breaking phase will result in topological defects -- winding numbers -- in a compact ring.
-In the final equilibrium state, the winding numbers are constrained in a normal distribution for a fixed magnetic flux threading the ring.
-The conserved current, critical temperatures, average condensates of the order parameter and free energies all perform periodic behaviors, also known as Little-Parks periodicities, versus the magnetic flux with periods equalling the flux quantum $\Phi_0$.
-The favorable solutions with distinct winding numbers will transit as the magnetic flux equals half-integers multiplying $\Phi_0$.
+{Exploring the lowest energy configurations of a quantum system is consistent with the counting statistics of the frequently appeared states from quenching dynamics.
+By studying the Little-Parks periodicities in a multiply-connected ring-shaped geometry from the holographic technique, it is found that the frequently appeared states from dynamics incline to have lower free energies.
+In particular, the resulting winding numbers from quenched dynamics are constrained in a normal distribution for a fixed magnetic flux threading the ring.
+Varying the magnetic fluxes, Little-Parks periodicities will take place with periods identical to the flux quantum $\Phi_0$.
+Favorable solutions with lowest free energies perform first order phase transitions which transform between distinct winding numbers as the magnetic flux equals half-integers multiplying $\Phi_0$. }